neutrinojs/neutrino/docs/middleware/README.md

 ## Configuring

-If your middleware requires configuration _outside_ of the options necessary for _running_ the middleware, you create use a closure technique for simplifying this for your middleware consumers.
+If your middleware requires configuration _outside_ of the options necessary for _running_ the middleware, use a closure technique for simplifying this for your middleware consumers.
 In short, your module will provide a function to consumers which, when executed, will return a Neutrino middleware function.
 Describing this in code: